Hydrospheredata/hydro-serving/docs/src/main/paradox/how-to/invoke-applications.md

 # Invoke applications

-Inferencing applications can be achieved using any of the ways, described below.
+Inferencing applications can be achieved using any of the methods described below.

 ## Hydrosphere UI

-To send a sample request using Hydrosphere UI you should open a desired application and press the `Test` button on the upper right corder.
-We will generate a dummy inputs based on your model's contract and send an HTTP-request to model's endpoint.
+To send a sample request using Hydrosphere UI, open a desired application and press the `Test` button at the upper right corner.
+We will generate dummy inputs based on your model's contract and send an HTTP request to the model's endpoint.

 ## HTTP API

-To send an HTTP-request you should send a `POST` request to the `/gateway/application/<applicationName>` endpoint with the JSON body containing your request data composed with respect to the model's contract.
+To send an HTTP request, you should send a `POST` request to the `/gateway/application/<applicationName>` endpoint with the JSON body containing your request data, composed with respect to the model's contract.

 ## gRPC API